zhejianglab/PrestoZL/README.md

 </div>

 ## Build From Docker Image
-You can simply build the PrestoZJ enviroment from docker image.
+You can simply build the PrestoZL enviroment from docker image.
 We have provided `Dockerfile`, and tested it on Ubuntu 20.04 with CUDA 11.7.1 .

 ### Prerequisites